 Citizenship on World Refugee Day

-After 19 years of living in the United States, 14 of whom are undocumented, Oscar Revorio on Thursday celebrated being at last a US citizen.
-He was one of 26 permanent residents who obtained citizenship at a party in downtown Los Angeles.
+After 19 years of living in the United States, 14 of which are undocumented, Oscar Revorio on Thursday celebrated the fact that he finally became a US citizen.
+He was one of 26 permanent residents granted citizenship at a party in downtown Los Angeles.

 Revolrio, 38, settled in California after immigrating from his native Guatemala.
-At that time her dreams were working and helping her parents.
+At that time, their dreams came true and they helped their parents.

-“I arrived with a backpack full of dreams and desires because one always comes to this country to improve the lifestyle,” he said.
+“You arrived with a backpack full of dreams and desires because you always come to this country to improve your lifestyle,” he said.

-He added that while many immigrants are planning to buy a car or a house or have a lot of money and material things, their longed-for dream is to be able to obtain legal status in the country.
+He added that although many immigrants plan to buy a car or a house or have a lot of money and material goods, their dream is to be able to obtain legal status in the country.

-He admitted that for years he was associated with the song of the Mexican band Los Tigres del Norte, called Jaula de Oro, which talks about an immigrant without legal status saying: “What use is money for me, if I am a prisoner of this great nation.”
+He admitted that he was associated for years with the song by the Mexican band Los Tigres del Norte, called Jaula de Oro, which talks about an immigrant without legal status saying: “What’s the use of money for me, if I’m a prisoner?
+For this great nation.”

-“I was 14 and didn’t see my mum and dad,” said Rivolio.
+“I was 14 and hadn’t seen my mom or dad,” Rivolio said.
 “But I think if you don’t take risks, you won’t win.”

 He currently lives in South Los Angeles with his wife and four children.